-Over the last two decades, both malware and anti-malware programs have became complex.
-Phishing became part of Internet soon and antivirus had to scan complete emails – including the contents – to make sure there are no malicious URLs etc.
+Over the last two decades, both malware and anti-malware programs have become complex.
+Phishing became part of the Internet soon and antivirus had to scan complete emails – including the contents – to make sure there are no malicious URLs, etc.

-We can say that the last decade, especially, had seen a tremendous rise in dreaded virus problems, as well as good improvements in the antimalware solutions.
-There are many free antivirus software and free Internet Security Suites, that act as good as the paid options.
-One now needed to take an integrated approach to fighting malware, and hence Firewalls, Heuristics, etc, were also made a part of the arsenal.
+We can say that in the last decade, especially, had seen a tremendous rise in dreaded virus problems, as well as good improvements in the antimalware solutions.
+There are many free antivirus software and free Internet Security Suites, that act as well as the paid options.
+One now needed to take an integrated approach to fight malware, and hence Firewalls, Heuristics, etc, were also made a part of the arsenal.

 There are competing claims for the innovator of the first antivirus product.
 Possibly the first publicly documented removal of a computer virus in the wild was performed by Bernd Fix in 1987.
 By the end of 1990, there were a number of anti-virus products available.